 85mm Lens for Portrait Photography

-Advantage of using 85mm lens
+The advantage of using an 85mm lens

 Less Distortion: